Debezium Server

 JSON logging can be disabled by setting quarkus.log.console.json=false

-in the conf/application.properties file, as demonstrated in the conf/application.properties.example file.
+in the config/application.properties file, as demonstrated in the config/application.properties.example file.

 Enabling message filtering